-Charlotte Bromley is a Solicitor in Clarke Willmott’s Southampton Private Capital team advising and representing individuals in respect of Health and Welfare matters before the Court of Protection.
+Charlotte Bromley is an Associate in Clarke Willmott’s Southampton Private Capital team advising and representing individuals in respect of Health and Welfare matters before the Court of Protection.
 Charlotte joined Clarke Willmott LLP in November 2015 after training and working as a solicitor in a regional firm since 2009.

 In her previous role Charlotte specialised in mental health law and has experience in advising individuals subject to the Mental Health Act whether detained in hospital, living in the community or restricted patients transferred from prison.
 Charlotte achieved accreditation by The Law Society’s Mental Health Scheme in April 2014 demonstrating her approved level of knowledge and expertise in this area of law.

 Charlotte now specialises in the provision of advice pertaining to important welfare decisions, the Deprivation of Liberty Safeguards and applications before the Court of Protection pursuant to the Mental Capacity Act.
 She is a member of the Mental Health Lawyers Association and the South West Court of Protection Practitioners Association.
 In addition, Charlotte sits on the committee for Hampshire Incorporated Law Society.